ESiler/Arabidopsis_Epistasis/README.txt

-Readme revised 7 Sept 2023
+Readme revised 7 May 2024
 Hi Melissa and Brianna!!!

 If you want to run any code please open the .Rproj file in rstudio first and open scripts from there.